awesomethan/anime-archive/README.md

    `npm install`

 3. **Set up environment variables**
-Create a `.env.local` file in the root directory and add the following variables:
+Create a `.env` file in the root directory and add the following variables:

    For Clerk configuration:
 - `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`